 - Plan a Senior Meeting with your school counselor to review your high school transcript.
 Take the most difficult classes you can handle.
 Stay focused on your school work. - Create a resume of your academic, athletic and work activities as well as other achievements.
 Prepare a portfolio if you're interested in the arts. - Consider earning college credit while in high school through Advanced Placement or Dual Credit. - Arrange campus visits to those schools that interest you (if you haven't already done so). - Retake the SAT in June, October, or December, if so desired. - Begin your college application process.
-Select the schools to which you will apply.
 Make a list of important admissions and financial aid deadlines for each school (fall). - Search and apply for private scholarships. - Ask for recommendations (if required) from teachers, counselors, and others who can comment on your abilities and talents. - Apply to four to six colleges that interest you.
-Do not wait until just before the deadline. - Complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1.
-You do not need to complete your taxes. - Have your high school transcript sent via Parchment to those colleges to which you've applied. - Choose a college and send in any required forms or deposits (housing, meal plan, etc.).
+Do not wait until just before the deadline. - Complete the Free Application for Federal Student Aid (FAFSA) as soon as possible after October 1st. - Have your high school transcript sent via Parchment to those colleges to which you've applied. - Choose a college and send in any required forms or deposits (housing, meal plan, etc.).
 Notify in writing those schools you do not plan to attend.

-COMMUNITY SERVICE REQUIREMENT

-Frequently Asked Questions

-Q: How many hours do I need to graduate high school?
+COMMUNITY SERVICE REQUIREMENT Frequently Asked Questions Q: How many hours do I need to graduate high school?

 A: To graduate from North Boone High School, each student must have a minimum of 40 hours on record with the community service advisor.
-(This starts with the class of 2013)

 Q: How many hours should I do each year?

 A: In it suggested that students try to do 10 hours per year.
-However, students can complete all hours in one school year

-Q: What counts as community service?
+However, students can complete all hours in one school year Q: What counts as community service?

 A: Community service is volunteer work performed for a non-profit organization, individual, or group in need.
 It must be done for neither money nor credit.
 It also must be performed outside of school hours.
-Any administrator or the community service advisor will determine eligibility on a case by case basis.

-Q: When can I get started on Community service?
+Any administrator or the community service advisor will determine eligibility on a case by case basis Q: When can I get started on Community service?